AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 Merkl supports Concentrated Liquidity (V3) pools.
 Throughout the documentation, we often refer to these campaigns as CLAMM.

-* **For Users:** Discover how using Merkl and providing liquidity to V3 pools can further optimize your position by obtaining rewards from incentive providers in addition to your V3 liquidity pool returns.
+* **For Users:** Discover how using Merkl and providing liquidity to V3 pools can further optimize your positions by obtaining rewards from incentive providers in addition to your V3 liquidity pool returns.
 * **For Incentive Providers:** Learn how to incentivize your liquidity pool and reward users for bringing liquidity into your pool.

 To learn more about Concentrated Liquidity and how to use Merkl to benefit as a user and an incentive provider, go to this [page](concentrated-liquidity-v3-pools.md), or click on the page link below.